How to Reset Windows 8 Password on Lenovo Laptop & Desktop

 Step 3: Begin resetting Windows 8 admin/ user password on Lenovo laptop & desktop

-After you saving the changes you made in BIOS, you computer will restart and boot from the Windows 8/ 8.1 password reset disk.
-When the loading completes you will able to see the program screen open, as shown below.
+After you saving the changes you made in BIOS, you computer will restart and boot from the password reset disk.
+When the loading completes you will able to see the program screen opened.

-When everything is OK, click the "Reboot" button beneath "Reset" button to let the computer restarts.
+When everything is OK, click the Reboot button to let the computer restarts.

 Note that the Special version of this Windows 8 password breaking tool also gives you ability to add a new account with administrator rights, as screenshot demonstrated below.